paralleldrive/react-feature-toggles/README.md

 Imagine you have a help chat feature you want to keep hidden until the feature is ready to be released.
 If someone visits the help chat page, you want to show a 404 component.

-Lets create a dull help chat component placeholder to start, imagine it shows chat messages and what not.
+Lets create a help chat component placeholder to start, imagine it shows chat messages and what not.
 ```javascript
 // help-chat-component.js
 const HelpChat = () => <div>my real help chat stuff goes here..</div>;